timothylimyl/SLAM-Neato/README.md

 ### Data Generation

 Running `mainDataGeneration.m` will simulate a robot moving around given map.
 The lidar is assume to be in the centre of rotation of the robot.
 Raycasting allows us to compute lidar range measurements from a given map.
 It can be seen in the animation below that there are added noise into the lidar rays which is very important to simulate real lidar sensors.
-Lidar measurement noise was added by using a gaussian distribution on rays that hits obstacles, chance for potential short readings and random ranges was also added.
+Lidar measurement noise was added by using a gaussian distribution on rays that hits obstacles, chance for potential short readings and random background noise was also added.
 Lidar simulation scripts can be found in folder `lidar_functions` which consist of `scanNE.c` for raycasting and `simulateNoisyLidarScan.m` for adding noise to lidar ranges.